Allan Williams: Nightclubs

-In 1958 Williams was inspired by London's 2i's Coffee Bar and leased a former watch-repair shop at 21–23 Slater Street, Liverpool, which he converted into a coffee bar.
+In 1958 Williams was inspired by London's 2i's Coffee Bar and leased a former watch-repair shop at 21–23 Slater Street, Liverpool, which he converted into a coffee bar, The Jacaranda.
 With "the Jac's" proximity to Liverpool Art College and a local art supplies shop, the venue became popular with the city's young beatniks and art students.
 Williams asked students Stuart Sutcliffe and Rod Murray to paint murals in the club's basement, and their classmate, John Lennon, began attending regularly (as did Paul McCartney and George Harrison, though less frequently).
 Williams offered musical entertainment at the club, such as Lord Woodbine's Royal Caribbean Steel Band and, later, local rock and roll bands like Cass and the Cassanovas.

 In 1960, Williams took on a number of additional projects, such as backing Lord Woodbine's strip club in Liverpool, the Cabaret Artists Social Club.
-He and Woodbine traveled to Hamburg, Germany in late January 1960, where they became acquainted with Bruno Koschmider, owner of the Kaiserkeller Club.
+He and Woodbine traveled to Hamburg, West Germany in late January 1960, where they became acquainted with Bruno Koschmider, owner of the Kaiserkeller Club.
 By coincidence, Williams and Koschmider met again in July at the 2i's Coffee Bar, where they arranged for Derry and the Seniors (and soon, other Liverpool groups) to perform in Hamburg.
 On 1 December 1960, Williams opened the Top Ten Club on Liverpool's Soho Street (the name being borrowed from a Hamburg club popular with Liverpool rock acts, including the Beatles), with Bob Wooler as its DJ.
 However, the club burned down a week later due to an electricity overload.

 In spring 1960, Williams bought the lease for a social club with plans to convert it into a nightclub called the Blue Angel.
 The Blue Angel opened in March 1962.

 Rock concert promotion

 In March 1960, Williams attended a Liverpool Empire concert starring Gene Vincent and Eddie Cochran, which prompted Williams to host his own show with the two stars.
-He and promoter Larry Parnes agreed to host a show on 3 May with the two American stars and a coterie of Liverpool rock acts, including Ringo Starr's Rory Storm and the Hurricanes and Gerry and the Pacemakers.
+He and promoter Larry Parnes agreed to host a show on 3 May with the two American stars and a coterie of Liverpool rock acts, including Rory Storm and the Hurricanes (which then included Ringo Starr) and Gerry and the Pacemakers.
 Cochran died in a car crash less than three weeks before the concert, though Vincent and the Liverpool acts still performed as scheduled.
 The show was a huge success for the Liverpool rock scene and opened a fruitful working relationship between Williams and Parnes for several months.

 In May 1962, Williams booked Jerry Lee Lewis to perform on a bill with Rory Storm and the Hurricanes at New Brighton Tower Ballroom.